Trencmivront/Notepad-in-Java/README.txt

-This note app I made by watching TapTap's YouTube tutorial.
-I've learnt lots of new things from it.
+I'm doing it by watching TapTap's tutorial.
+Then, I will try to make my own application with the things I learnt from here.